 Days After Date: (if planted Planting 1 May) Growth Stage Management Comments 70 9 July Beginning Pod (R3) - 1st application of fungicide for leaf spot and stem rot control (Provost, Abound, etc.) should be applied at beginning pod stage where peanuts are planted in a 2- or 3-yr rotation.
 Fungicide application can be delayed until beginning seed stage (R5) if peanut is planted in rotations of 4 yrs or longer.
 All subsequent leaf spot sprays should be applied according to the Virginia Peanut Leaf Spot Advisory and Sclerotinia Blight Advisory Programs available on the Peanut/Cotton InfoNet (http://webipm.ento.vt.edu/cgi-bin/infonet1.cgi) or Peanut Hotline at 1-800-795-0700.
 Use Storm, Basagran or Select if needed for grass control.
 It usually takes a minimum of 60 DAP to close the canopy.
 If Lorsban 15G is used to prevent soil insects, it should be applied during pegging (about the first week of July).
-75 14 July Full size pod (R4) - Check Peanut/Cotton InfoNet and Peanut Hotline for last effective spray dates for leaf spot and Sclerotinia blight control. - Mn can be tank-mixed with the 60 DAP fungicide appl. if required by soil test.
+75 14 July Full size pod (R4) Check Peanut/Cotton InfoNet and Peanut Hotline for last effective spray dates for leaf spot and Sclerotinia blight control.
+Mn can be tank-mixed with the 60 DAP fungicide appl. if required by soil test.
 Spot spray escaped grasses with Select or Poast Plus.
-Most critical water use period begins; apply 1.0 - 1.5"/week minus rain 60- 110 DAP. - Apogee growth regulator timing is 50% vines touching for 1st application and 2nd application at 100% row closure.
+Most critical water use period begins; apply 1.0 - 1.5"/week minus rain 60- 110 DAP.
+Apogee growth regulator timing is 50% vines touching for 1st application and 2nd application at 100% row closure.

-nagement Caler ndar PLANTI NG TO DIGG NG (cont.)
-Days After Planting Date: (if planted g 1 May) Growth Stage Management Comments 80 19 July Beginning Seed (R5) 1st application of fungicide for leaf spot and stem rot control should be applied no later than beginning seed stage in fields with a 4-yr or longer rotation of peanut.
+Days After Date: (if planted Planting 80 1 May) Beginning Seed (R5) Management Comments - 1st application of fungicide for leaf spot and stem rot control should be applied no later than beginning seed stage in fields with a 4-yr or longer rotation of peanut.
 Check last effective spray date for control of leaf spot and Sclerotinia blight.
 Scout fields for leaf spot, Sclerotinia, and stem rot weekly for early detection of disease problems.
 Check weekly for corn earworm and fall armyworm starting around 1 Aug. through first week of September.
 90 29 July Full Size Seed (R6) Under severe drought stress watch for spider mite hits in late August to September, particularly where Lorsban is used.
 110 18 Aug.
 Oldest pods show internal hull color (R7) - Continue spraying fungicide according problems found when scouting fields and last effective spray dates on the Peanut/Cotton InfoNet and Peanut Hotline.
 130 7 Sept.
 Early Maturity (R7) - Begin checking fields for maturity to plan digging dates.
-Use the hull scrape method to determine the percentage in white, yellow, orange, and brown-black hull color categories. - Continue spraying fungicide according with problems found when scouting fields and last effective spray dates on the Peanut/Cotton InfoNet and Peanut Hotline.
-The final spray of fungicide for leaf spot control should be chlorothalonil (Bravo or generic) for resistance management. - Irrigate between110-130 DAP 0.75-1.0"/ wk as needed to prevent wilting. wk as needed to prevent wilting Have digger and combine ready to go
+Use the hull scrape method to determine the percentage in white, yellow, orange, and brown-black hull color categories.
+Continue spraying fungicide according with problems found when scouting fields and last effective spray dates on the Peanut/Cotton InfoNet and Peanut Hotline.
+The final spray of fungicide for leaf spot control should be chlorothalonil (Bravo or generic) for resistance management. - Irrigate between110-130 DAP 0.75-1.0"/ wk as needed to prevent wilting. - Have digger and combine ready to go.